-We?ve just started the month of December three days ago.
+We’ve just started the month of December three days ago.
 We have less than twenty more trading sessions to go before we can call 2013 a close.
 Over in the USA, stocks have done splendidly as major market indexes like the S&P 500 and the NASDAQ Index have both gained more than 25% in the year-to-date.
+In Japan, Abenomics – Prime Minister Shinzo Abe’s stimulus plans to drive the country’s economy forward – has helped push the Nikkei 225 Index to gains of 51% since the start of the year.
+The Australian stock market did fine too, though…

 We’ve just started the month of December three days ago.
 We have less than twenty more trading sessions to go before we can call 2013 a close.
 Over in the USA, stocks have done splendidly as major market indexes like the S&P 500 and the NASDAQ Index have both gained more than 25% in the year-to-date.